 When it comes to whiskey drinks, you can pull out all the stops and make some pretty fantastic cocktails.
 Sometimes, though, you want to keep it simple with a single mixer (maybe two add-ins at most).
 If that low-key approach is more your style, we’ve got a dozen different mixers you can stir up with your whiskey for a great basic drink.

 Ginger beer + lime

-Moscow Mules are one of our favorite classic cocktails—especially when served in a pretty copper mug.
+Moscow Mules are one of our favorite classic cocktails.
 You can use the same proportions as your favorite mule recipe and sub in whiskey or bourbon for vodka.
 If you’re using bourbon, it’s commonly known as a Kentucky Mule; if it’s Irish whiskey, that’d be an Irish Mule.

 If ginger beer has a bit too much kick for you, mix your whiskey with ginger ale.
 It’s as simple as it is tasty.
 And be sure to check out our editors’ favorite ginger ale brands for recommendations.